Become a LAB Member

 Trustees and LAB Members are one of the largest volunteer forces in the country and have an important part to play in raising school standards.
 They provide strategic leadership and accountability in our schools.

 We recognise these individuals as being absolutely key to the effectiveness of our schools and the Trust as a whole.
 Time and time again Ofsted (the national inspection body for schools) has noted that the most effective schools demonstrate effective leadership and management, including by the governing board.

 You are entitled to time off work to perform governance duties.
 This may be on a paid or unpaid basis depending on your employer, who may welcome the new or existing skills that you will develop in undertaking this varied role.

 LAB Member vacancies

-We currently have no LAB Member vacancies.
-If you are interested in a future opportunity, please send your details to our Governance Officer Sarah Pugh, who will be in touch as soon as one becomes available.
+We currently have a number of LAB Member vacanciesin our schools in Hemel Hempstead and Watford.
+If you are interested in hearing more please send your details to our Governance Officer Sarah Pugh, who will be in touch to discuss the opportunities with you.

 Our governance structure has three levels:

 Our Members are akin to the shareholders of a company.
 They have ultimate control over the academy trust, with the ability to appoint some of the Trustees and the right to amend the Trust’s articles of association.
 Their key purpose is to hold the Board of Trustees to account and ensure that the Trust is well run and well managed.
 Members must meet annually although they may meet more frequently.